Pharmaceutical industry in India

-The pharmaceutical industry in India was valued at an estimated US$42 billion in 2021.
+The pharmaceutical industry in India was valued at an estimated US$50 billion in FY 2023-24 and is estimated to reach $130 billion by 2030.
 India is the world's largest provider of generic medicines by volume, with a 20% share of total global pharmaceutical exports.
-It is also the largest vaccine supplier in the world by volume, accounting for more than 50% of all vaccines manufactured in the world.
-With industry standards compliant mega production capabilities and large number of skilled domestic workforce, Indian exports meet the standards and requirements of highly regulated markets of USA, UK, European Union and Canada.
-According to the Department of Pharmaceuticals, Ministry of Chemicals and Fertilizers, domestic pharmaceutical market turnover reached Rs 129,015 crore (US$18.12 billion) in 2018, growing 9.4 per cent year-on-year and exports revenue was US$17.28 billion in FY18 and US$19.14 billion in FY19.
+It is also the largest vaccine supplier in the world by volume, accounting for more than 60% of all vaccines manufactured in the world.
+Indian pharmaceutical products are exported to various regulated markets including the US, UK, European Union and Canada.

+According to Economic Survey 2023, the turnover in the domestic pharmaceutical market was estimated to be $41 billion.
+India's pharmaceutical exports revenue was $25.3 billion in fiscal year 2022–23, according to the data released by Pharmexcil.
+India ranked third globally in terms of dollar value of drugs and medicines exports.